thiagomvilela/Infinity/README.md

 - Div;
 - Google Maps;

-### 🛠 Tecnologias
+### 🛠 Technologies

-As seguintes ferramentas foram usadas para a construção do projeto:
+The following tools were used to build the project:

 - [HTML](https://www.w3schools.com/)
 - [CSS](https://www.w3schools.com/)